HelixHEX/exposure-server/README.md

 # Social Media App Backend

 This is the GraphQL Apollo Server that serves as the backend for the Social Media App.
 The server exposes a GraphQL API that allows clients to perform operations such as querying and mutating data.
+Feel free to check out this [*blog post*](https://eliaswambugu.medium.com/another-instagram-clone-9b93c3d4b494) I made about the app.

 # Requirements
 - [Node.js](https://nodejs.org/en/)